sibvisions/reactUI.styleexample/README.md

 Import the "ReactUI" Component from the reactUI library, in your main file (e.g. App.tsx) render the component and pass properties as you wish.

 ## Setting the Theme and Coloring Scheme
-Setting the theme and coloring scheme is possible in three ways.
-You can set it via URL parameters in your browser, as property of the ReactUI component in your code or if you have the development environmental variable, you can also set it in your config.json file.
+Setting the theme and coloring scheme is possible by importing the css into your project.

   **Available themes:**
   - basti